R-CF/ncdfCF/README.md

 ## Installation

 Package `ncdfCF` is still being developed.
-While extensively tested on multiple well-structured datasets, errors may still occur, particularly in datasets that do not adhere to the CF Metadata Conventions.
+While extensively tested on multiple well-structured data sets, errors may still occur, particularly in data sets that do not adhere to the CF Metadata Conventions.
 The API may still change and although care is taken not to make breaking changes, sometimes this is unavoidable.